-When death occurs, the party responsible for making the arrangements to donate the body (next of kin or other authorized person) should contact the Whole Body Anatomical Gift Program as soon as possible at 516-463-7505.
+When death occurs, the party responsible for making the arrangements (next of kin or other authorized person) to donate the body should contact the Whole Body Anatomical Gift Program as soon as possible at 516-463-7505.
 This is a 24-hour number.
-If the body is deemed acceptable for donation, arrangements will be made for immediate transfer of the body to our facilities by a funeral director associated with the School of Medicine.
+If the body is deemed acceptable for donation, arrangements will be made for immediate transfer of the body to our facilities by a funeral director associated with the Zucker School of Medicine at Hofstra/Northwell.

-We are able to defray the costs of body transportation to the School of Medicine only from the counties of Nassau and Suffolk, and the five boroughs of New York City.
-If death occurs in New York state and outside of our donation area, and donation is still desired: 1) the legal representative may have the unembalmed body transported to the School of Medicine at the legal representative's expense, or 2) the body may be donated to a medical school within the region in which death occurred.
+We are able to defray the costs of body transportation to the Zucker School of Medicine at Hofstra/Northwell only from the counties of Nassau and Suffolk, and the five boroughs of New York City.
+If death occurs in New York state and outside of our donation area, and donation is still desired: 1) the legal representative may have the unembalmed body transported to the Zucker School of Medicine at Hofstra/Northwell the legal representative's expense, or 2) the body may be donated to a medical school within the region in which death occurred.

 We require the body to be intact for use in our program.
-Therefore, embalming, organ donation or autopsy may preclude acceptance of a whole body donation.
+Therefore, embalming, organ donation, or autopsy may preclude acceptance of a whole body donation.